Frequently Asked Questions (FAQ)

 • You may also register at the meeting itself.
 To ensure that your request to speak is considered by Council or Committee, please arrive before the start of the meeting.
 For Statutory Public Hearings (land-use), you must register before the meeting begins.

 • Yes.
-Councillors must adhere to the Council Code of Conduct per the bylaw - here.
+Councillors must adhere to Bylaw 18413 - Council Code of Conduct.
+This includes (but is not limited to) the following:

-For more information, check out the City of Edmonton webpage - here.
+The Integrity Commissioner investigates claims related to the Council Code of Conduct.
+For more information, check out the City of Edmonton webpage here.